 As of three years ago, there were about 53 charter schools operating in the state.
 That number now stands at 87—with only 9 charter schools establishing collective bargaining units.

 However, not all charter schools are set-up the same way or operate in the same fashion.
-And many educators have complained that charter schools have been corrupted by so-called “education reformers” and private companies that neglect students’ real educational needs and rely too heavily on high-stakes testing as a way to evaluate educators and student learning.
+And many educators have complained that charter schools have been corrupted by so-called “education reformers” and private companies that neglect students’ and communities’ real educational needs.

 “How many times do educators end up teaching to the test because now it is involved in their evaluation and impacts their employment,” said Valente.
 “So now you have to pay attention to those things instead of giving students what they need to become well-rounded individuals.”